 For this project, I used scraps from the wedding arch I created last spring—that arch has been the gift that keeps on giving.
 Green lumber–wise, you can go with Douglas fir or cedar 4x4s.
 Doug fir will be the least expensive option.
 If you want kiln-dried lumber, you can get clear Doug fir, which will definitely be the most expensive option.
 The biggest limiting factor will be what’s available in a 4x4.
 Just like the green lumber we used for the cake stand, you’ll want to let it dry before you cut it into cubes—so that it doesn’t split.
 Let it sit in a warm, arid place for a week or two, until it feels dry to the touch for a few days.

 Step 2: Sand

-with an electric sander or sandpaper.
+Sand the pieces with an electric sander or sandpaper.
 They don’t need to be perfect, just splinter free.
 I used a 150-grit—it’s a good middle ground.

 Step 3: Download the Yahtzee Dice Template

 The template has all the patterns you'll need for the six sides of each die.
 Cut a square from the template, and place it on one side of the cube.
 Then burn through the paper—right onto the wood for each dot.

 Step 4: Wood Burn the Dots

 I upgraded my wood burning kit for this project and went for one with a few more tips, including one that’s called a transfer tip.
 This is a big, round tip that’s perfect for dice dots.

 To avoid having to draw out pencil lines on all the sides and erase them later, cut out a square from the Yahtzee dice template and use it as a guide.
 Then use the wood burner to burn through the paper and then the wood.
 If you’re using the paper template, don’t hold it on the paper too long, unless you want to be left with paper soot on the wood.
 Instead, hold the burner just long enough to make a mark on the wood, then remove the paper and go over the dots to make them darker.